kamilazdybal/kamilazdybal.github.io/_posts/2019-03-05-everything-was-created-in-a-big-bang.md

 # Everything was created in a Big Bang

-Two-dimensional plane of immense density started to expand in an exponential rate.
-The Universe increased its volume, creating new space and maintaining a constant amount of matter inside.
-During the enormous inflation, the primordial plasma of tiny granular irregularities started to arrange itself into distinguishable collections of matter.
+A two-dimensional plane of immense density began to expand at an exponential rate.
+The Universe increased its volume, creating new space while maintaining a constant amount of matter within.
+During this enormous inflation, the primordial plasma of tiny granular irregularities started to arrange itself into distinguishable collections of matter.

 Smaller object were first created, which expanded, forming larger Galaxies.

-In one of the Galaxies, a form of life came to be.
-At first, it didn’t knew much about the surrounding Universe.
-But soon the observers discovered electricity and magnetism.
+In one of these Galaxies, a form of life came to be.
+At first, it didn’t know much about the surrounding Universe.
+But soon, the observers discovered electricity and magnetism.
 They described the theory of gravitational interaction.
 They saw light as both particles and waves.
-They noticed protons and neutrinos.
-Microwave background radiation and redshift.
+They identified protons and neutrinos, the microwave background radiation, and redshift.

-Inflation of the Universe was visibly slowing down.
-Galaxies moved away from each other much slower.
+The inflation of the Universe visibly slowed down.
+Galaxies moved away from each other much more slowly.
 The formed objects burned and cooled.
-The last elements exploded in clouds of dust and gas.
+The last elements exploded into clouds of dust and gas.

-Astronomers would have known what it means but there were no more astronomers, observers, neither any form of life in the Universe.
+Astronomers would have understood what it meant, but there were no more astronomers, observers, or any form of life left in the Universe.

 And then, the Universe stopped.

-Galaxies were standing still.
+Galaxies stood still.

--Biip-biip - said the microwave.
-Popcorn was ready.
+"*Biip-biip*", said the microwave.
+The popcorn was ready.

-*Dedicated to those who want to find out what this whole Universe is all about.
-Even if you're an inhabitant of a bag of corn.*
+*Dedicated to those who seek to understand what this whole Universe is all about—even if you’re just an inhabitant of a bag of corn.*